-Individualized learning is closely related to differentiated instruction.
-While differentiated instruction focuses on flexible grouping of children, individualized instruction focuses more on the needs of individual children.
-Good classrooms balanced both differentiated methods and individualized learning to create an engaging and stimulating learning environment.
+Individual learning is closely related to differentiated instruction.
+While differentiated instruction focuses on flexible grouping of children, individualized instruction emphasizes the needs of each child.
+Good classrooms balance both differentiated methods and individualized learning to create an engaging and stimulating learning environment.

 Why is individualized instruction important?

 Meeting the varied needs of children can be a daunting task for educators.
-It most definitely takes more planning and assessment of student progress, but the benefits far outweigh the cons.
-Individualized instruction prepares children to become active and effective learners developing the skills needed to be life-long learners in an ever evolving world.
-With the varied aptitude levels of children, individualized instruction helps use the differences of children to increase moral, retain information, and enhance children’s engagements in their learning.
+It takes more planning and assessment of student progress, but the benefits far outweigh the cons.
+Individualized instruction prepares children to become active and effective learners, developing the skills needed to be lifelong learners in an ever-evolving world.
+With the varied aptitude levels of children, individualized instruction uses their differences to increase morale, retain information, and enhance engagement in learning.

-There are essentially five important steps to creating a successful individualized learning classroom.
-These are:
+There are five essential steps to creating a successful individual learning classroom:

 What are some methods to individualize learning?

-Teachers plan carefully and collaboratively to ensure they are using meaningful data to gain insights on how individual children are progressing toward a goal.
-We shift away from lengthy whole-group lessons to more play-based centers and inquiry-based projects.
-The centers and projects complimented by strategic use of current technological resources allow teachers to design engaging lessons that tap into the natural curiosity of each child.
+Teachers plan carefully and collaboratively to ensure they use meaningful data to gain insights on how individual children progress toward a goal.
+Shifting away from lengthy whole-group lessons to more play-based centers and inquiry-based projects allows for strategic use of current technological resources.
+Teachers design engaging lessons that tap into the natural curiosity of each child.

-Teachers provide opportunities for children to approach their learning in a variety of ways which provides more opportunities to retain information which improves moral and excitement for learning.
+Providing opportunities for children to approach their learning in various ways offers more chances to retain information, improving morale and excitement for learning.

 What are the benefits of individual learning?

-Individualized learning essentially allows students to learn at their own pace with teacher direction.
-They are still working towards rigorous and challenging learning outcomes, but they are provided a variety of ways to demonstrate their learning that lead to positive outcomes.
+Individualized learning allows students to learn at their own pace with teacher direction.
+They still work towards rigorous and challenging learning outcomes, but they are provided with a variety of ways to demonstrate their learning that lead to positive outcomes.